Why should you use a lever hoist?

 - Portability is the principal reason for use of a lever hoist.

-- Initial cost is another important reason why lever hoists are often chosen over powered hoists.
+- Initial cost is another important reason why lever hoists are often chosen

 - Lever hoists provide excellent spotting capability.